frederic-perez/AmE-dictionary/data/dictionary.md

 __breach<sup>2</sup>__ _v_ :six: (breached) To fail to keep. _Syn_ violate
 __bread and butter__
 __breadcrumb__ _n_
+__breadcrumbing__ _n_ _slang_ When the “crush” has no intentions of taking things further, but they like the attention.
+So they flirt here or there, send dm/texts just to keep the person interested, knowing damn well they’re staying single.
 __breadcrumbs__ _n_ :two::pencil2::camera: Very tiny pieces of bread. _Dip the fish in egg and breadcrumbs._ :es: pan rallado
 __break (one’s) neck__
 __break down__ _v_ :two::hammer: _The Disney World ride broke down._